California dad gets 212 years after drowning his sons for insurance money: ’A greedy and brutal killer’

 But federal prosecutors quickly picked up the case and built charges around Elmezayen’s insurance claims.
 After the deaths, he collected more than $260,000 and spent the money on real estate in Egypt and a boat, prosecutors said.
 He was charged in November 2018 with mail fraud, wire fraud and aggravated identity theft.

 A nine-day trial in October 2019 ended with Elmezayen convicted on multiple counts of each charge.
 At Thursday’s sentencing, the judge also ordered Elmezayen to pay $261,000 in restitution to the insurers.
-Elmezayen’s attorney, Cuauhtemoc Ortega, declined to comment to local media about the verdict.
+Elmezayen’s attorney, Cuauhtemoc Ortega, declined to comment to local media about the sentence.

 At the sentencing, prosecutors highlighted the methodical planning that went into the plot.